I am the bullet train to endless self-love.

 I know, it's strong.
 For a long time, I would say this sentence only to my closest friends, the ones who knew that I hadn't accidentally fallen into a pitcher of woo-woo Kool-Aid.

-But in recent months I've begun to tell others too, admittedly after telling them that I have an MBA and am a successful executive.
+But in recent months I've begun to tell others too, admittedly after telling them that I have an MBA and work as a COO.

-I've started saying it because it's at the root of my coaching, because it's at the root of effective leadership and human-hood, and because endless self-love is my hope for everyone I work with, and everyone in the world.
+I've started saying it because it's at the root of my coaching, I think it's at the root of effective leadership and human-hood, and because endless self-love is my hope for everyone I work with, and everyone in the world.

 Because I'm a New Yorker and I like to go fast.
 Bullet trains, or Shinkansen as they are called in Japanese, are the fastest trains in the world, traveling up to 320 km/hr.
-Bullet trains are direct, they get you where you want to go, as fast as humanly possible.
+Bullet trains are direct, they get you where you want to go, as fast as possible.
 They are also precise.
-And I think that good coaching is precise, with the right word choice and fine distinctions leading the way to great insight.
+And I think that good coaching is precise, with right word choice and fine distinctions leading the way to great insight.

 Because it's at the root of trusting oneself and having self-confidence, which are critical skills for a leader.
 It's also at the root of understanding one's preferences and hearing one's inner voice, which are important in decision-making.
 It's at the root of contentment and happiness, in the form of appreciating and enjoying oneself.
 And it's at the root of love.
-In order to really love somebody else, you have to love yourself.
+I think that in order to love somebody else, it helps to love yourself.

 It seems to me that the ability to continually return to oneself with love is an essential human skill, one that lays the foundation for many other skills and helps us achieve success and fulfillment.